localplan.maidstone.gov.uk

 Infrastructure Delivery Plan

-The Infrastructure Delivery Plan 2022 (IDP) accompanies the Maidstone Borough Local Plan.
-The IDP identifies the infrastructure schemes considered necessary to support the development proposed in the Local Plan and outlines how and when these will be delivered.
-The IDP is a “living document”, subject to regular review and therefore will build upon the emerging Local Plan Review.
+An Infrastructure Delivery Plan (IDP) accompanies the adopted Maidstone Borough Local Plan Review 2021-2038.
+The IDP identifies the infrastructure schemes considered necessary to support the development in the adopted Maidstone Local Plan Review 2021-2038 and outlines how and when these will be delivered.
+The IDP is a “living document”, subject to regular review.
+The examination IDP accompanying the adoption of the Maidstone Local Plan Review 2021-2038 can be found here, listed below are the latest reviews:

 Self-Build and Custom Housebuilding Register